Green Flowers: Their Meanings, Symbolism, and Folklore

 Anywhere plants grow, you’ll find the color green.
 In most cultures, the hue has meaning.
 Of course, there are exceptions, such as some cultures in the Arctic, Namibia, and Papua New Guinea that don’t recognize green and blue as distinct colors.
 In ancient Mesopotamia, the same words were often used for both yellow and green.

-In many societies worldwide, however, the color green is not only recognized but imbued with meaning and symbolism.
-For instance, in western culture, the color is often aligned with renewal, rebirth, fertility, vitality, and hope, thanks to an association with spring and new foliage.
+In many societies worldwide, however, the color green is recognized and imbued with meaning and symbolism.
+For instance, in Western culture, the color is often aligned with renewal, rebirth, fertility, vitality, and hope, thanks to an association with spring and new foliage.

 In China, green is associated with longevity, nature, and the “wood” element.
-It’s generally considered an auspicious color and one that has the power to attract money, good fortune, and luck.
-It’s also associated with cleanliness and purity; businesses may use green in their branding to indicate trustworthiness.
+It’s generally considered an auspicious color with the power to attract money, good fortune, and luck.
+It’s also associated with cleanliness and purity; businesses may use green branding to indicate trustworthiness.

 Green Flower Meaning in Ancient Times